Tanner253/jito-spa/README.md

 ## 🎯 Dynamic Pricing (SOL-Based)

+*When stable MC is achieved, the prices and purchasability will be unlocked.*

 ### Pricing Tiers by Market Cap
 - **$100k MC**: 10 SOL (Early Adopters)
 - **$250k MC**: 8 SOL (Growth Phase)